blakemcbride/Stack360-Backend/README.md

 ### Getting Started

-See the file named [Stack360-build-guide.pdf](Stack360-build-guide.pdf) for build instructions.
+See the file named [Stack360-build-guide.pdf](https://blakemcbride.github.io/Stack360-Backend/Stack360-build-guide.pdf) for build instructions.

-Additionally, through [Amazon](https://amazon.com/dp/B0D1245Q1F), we published the "Stack360 System Manual".
+Additionally, through Amazon, we published the [Stack360 System Manual](https://amazon.com/dp/B0D1245Q1F).
 This manual documents the architecture of the system, acts as a developer guide, and covers system configuration.

 ### Commercial Support and Licensing: